An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential

+Owing to the time truncation device, the TEM scheme stores only $kl+1$ historical discrete-time nodes at each iteration, resulting in a storage complexity of $O((kl+1)n)$ (see Section \ref{S3.1}).
+As a result, the storage requirement at each iteration remains bounded and does not accumulate over time, making long-time simulations computationally feasible.
+From a sampling perspective, the TEM scheme provides an effective approach for generating samples from IPMs on $\CC_r$.
+In particular, the numerical ergodicity established in this work ensures that the time averages of the numerical segment process along a single trajectory can be used to approximate expectations with respect to the target distribution (see Theorem \ref{IPM-rate} and Remark \ref{rmk}).
+This significantly reduces computational cost, since expectations with respect to the target IPM can be approximated from a single numerical trajectory, as shown in \eqref{1.1}.

 This paper is organized as follows.
-Section \ref{S2} introduces some notations and preliminary results.
-Section \ref{S3} presents the TEM scheme and corresponding numerical segment process, and further establishes its strong convergence and strong convergence rate on any finite time interval.
-Section \ref{S4} focuses on the numerical IPM, including its existence and uniqueness, as well as its convergence and convergence rate to the exact one.
-Finally, Section \ref{S5} provides numerical experiments to validate the theoretical results.
+Section \ref{S2} introduces notation and preliminary results.
+Section \ref{S3} presents the TEM scheme and the associated numerical segment process, and establishes their strong convergence and convergence rate on finite time intervals.
+Section \ref{S4} investigates the ergodic properties of the exact and numerical systems, including the existence, uniqueness, and exponential ergodicity of their IPMs.
+It further establishes the convergence of the numerical IPM to the exact one, derives the corresponding convergence rate, and obtains quantitative long-time sampling error estimates.
+Finally, Section \ref{S5} presents numerical experiments to illustrate the theoretical results.